arminms/g3p/docs/03_animating_plots.md

 (animate_terminals)=
 ## Terminals supporting animation

 <wiki:Gnuplot> supports a large number of [output formats (i.e. terminals)](http://gnuplot.info/docs_5.5/Terminals.html).
 For a compiled <wiki:C++> program, G3P doesn't change the default terminal and you can use any of them.
-On a desktop environment like <wiki:Linux>, it's most probably [qt terminal](http://gnuplot.info/docs_5.5/loc22399.html).
+On a desktop environment like <wiki:Linux>, it's most probably [Qt terminal](http://gnuplot.info/docs_5.5/loc22399.html).
 In that case, for animating your plots, the only thing you have to do is to start ploting in a loop and your animation will show up in a pop-up window.

 :::{important} Run `bessel.cpp` 🛠️
 :class: dropdown